 To receive any loan, the student must enroll in at least six credit hours each semester, meet Standards of Satisfactory Academic Progress, and not have a previously defaulted loan(s).
+First-time borrowers are subject to a 30-day delay of their first loan disbursement.

 In order for the loan to remain in school deferment, the student must enroll in at least six fundable credit hours (not including summer).
 Once the student has stopped attending at least six fundable credit hours, the six-month grace period begins and the student must complete exit counseling (also a requirement).
 Exit counseling may be done online at studentloans.gov.
 Exit counseling will give important information about repaying loan(s) and options that are available should there be a problem with the terms of the loan(s).
+Note: If the student has defaulted (failed to make payments) on a prior student loan at any institution or has excessive loan debt, CF reserves the right to refuse to certify additional student loans.